I wrote a post recently with a whole bunch of reasons why Aldi is my go-to store for regular grocery shopping.

-I do like to place it on a clipboard when I go to the store so it can sit up in the cart and be easy to read.
+I do like to place it on a clipboard when I go to the store.
+It can just sit up in the cart and be easy to read.
 Then, I just buy what I need, and I just wipe it away when I get home.

 I really can’t explain how much this has simplified my life.

 Today, I’m sharing my exact list.
 You’re welcome to take a look!
-It is a made on a spreadsheet, and can easily be adjusted to add or subtract any items that your home might need.
+It is a printable PDF and it covers most of the store, with some extra spots to fill as you choose.
+Or you can just use it as a starting point to design your own list by adding or subtracting any items that your home might need.

 Maybe you’ll want to give it a try, or maybe you’ll completely redo it into your own thing.